 Digital pathology is the process of digitizing glass slides using a whole slide image scanner and then analyzing the digital images using an image viewer, typically on a computer monitor or mobile device.
 An image viewer works similarly to the traditional standard light microscope enabling pathologists to move slides around in the same way.
 Although the basic viewing functionality has not changed drastically, digital pathology has brought about amazing advancements for pathology lab efficiency, workflow, and revenue enhancements.

 The evolution of digital pathology, or whole slide imaging (WSI), has taken almost 20 years.
 It has progressed from attaching a camera to the lens of a microscope, to the development of the first scanners, to what we have today: technology that is quickly becoming indispensable in the anatomic laboratory… The first scanners were clunky instruments taking up large footprints – with long processing time (up to 6 minutes) expensive storage, and limited use cases.
 Scanners today can scan slides in as little as 30 seconds, be configured at multiple magnifications, and handle up to 1,000 slides at a time.
 Storage, now available in the cloud, is affordable, secure, and accessible.
-Software incorporating artificial intelligence (AI) offers a myriad of ways to analyze and present images to the pathologist.
+Computational applications incorporating artificial intelligence (AI) offer a myriad of ways to analyze and present images to the pathologist.

 The evolution of digital pathology is quite similar to that of the mobile phone.
 Early versions were unnecessarily big, eccentric, and limited by coverage, cost, and need.
 Now, the mobile phone is as ubiquitous as the watch and used in ways no one could have imagined in the early 1980s.
 With the evolution of whole-slide image scanners, digital pathology as a practice has taken off, much like mobile phone usage has skyrocketed with more powerful mobile devices.